 Although the story of Tarantino’s career is the story of his steady loss of restraint, born out in ever-more cartoonish ultraviolence and buried under an avalanche of niche movie references, Reservoir Dogs couldn’t be more self-disciplined if it tried.
 Granted, his favourite word gets a brief airing, but otherwise the juvenile impulses that have blighted and bloated his later work are all nowhere to be seen.

-If the mark of a great movie is how it stands the test of time, then 25 years on Reservoir Dogs still audibly crackles with that sense of unencumbered exuberance that characterised American cinema in the decade or so until 9/11.
+If the mark of a great movie is how it stands the test of time, then a quarter of a century on Reservoir Dogs still audibly crackles with that sense of unencumbered exuberance that characterised American cinema in the decade or so until 9/11.
 It’s possible that it even looks better now than it did then, its legions of fast-forgotten imitators having mainly served to impart the lesson learned by our doomed thieves: that pulling off a job of such effortless efficiency is nowhere near as easy as it looks.